JemKeHU/calculator/README.md

 ## Usage

 1. Download Python from https://www.python.org/downloads/
-2. Clone this repository: git clone https://github.com/yourusername/tkinter-calculator.git && cd tkinter-calculator then type in your terminal: python main.py if you on windows you can just run this file through your code editor (VSCode, PyCharm) for example
+2. Clone this repository: git clone https://github.com/yourusername/tkinter-calculator.git && cd calculator then type in your terminal: python main.py if you on windows you can just run this file through your code editor (VSCode, PyCharm) for example